Resources

 Consult your employer's HR department

 If your employer offers a Group Term Plan, you'll likely need to complete an enrollment form or application through the HR department.
-This will typically involve providing personal information, such as your name, age, and health status.
+This typically involves providing personal information, such as your name, age, and health status.
 In addition, you will select the amount of coverage you want.

 Consider additional coverage

-While employer-provided insurance plans can be an ideal starting point, it's often limited in terms of coverage amount.
+While employer-provided insurance plans can be an ideal starting point, they are often limited in terms of coverage amount.
 If you have dependents or other financial obligations that require a larger safety net, you may want to consider purchasing additional coverage through a separate policy or rider.

 Understand the policy's terms

-Like any insurance policy, the group plan comes with specific terms and conditions that determine when and how benefits are paid out.
+Like any insurance policy, the group plan has specific terms and conditions determining when and how benefits are paid.
 Before signing up for a policy, make sure you understand its terms.
 This includes any exclusions or limitations that could impact your benefits eligibility.

 Review and update your coverage regularly